datadesk/california-coronavirus-data/README.md

 The cases, resolutions and deaths among inmates at the individual prison facilities operated by the California Department of Corrections and Rehabilitation.

+The data is currently limited to July 22, 2020, forward.

 | field                 | type    | description                                                                                                                                                                          |
 | --------------------- | ------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | `date`                | date    | The date when the data were collected in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.                                                                                  |